upstarter/acts_as_reviewable/README.md

 Reviews for any AR model with multi-dimensional ratings, review commentary, and info-graphics.

-## ActsAsReviewable -  concept version.
+## ActsAsReviewable -  concept v0.0.1.

-_Rails: Make an ActiveRecord resource ratable/reviewable  (rating + comment) across multiple dimensions with infographics._
+_Rails: Make an ActiveRecord resource rateable/reviewable  (rating + comment) across multiple dimensions with infographics._

 ## Why another rating/review-plugin?

 Existing plugins rate on one dimension and provide basic analytics and no charting.

 * Don't assume that your rater/reviewer model is *User*.
 Use polymorphic associations, so your reviewer can be...*anymodel*.
-* Make any model act as a Review model.
+* Don't make assumptions about the rating scale, how it should be divided, or rounding precision for stats.
-* Don't make assumptions about what rating scale you wanna have, how the rating scale should be divided, or average rating rounding precision.
 The 1-5 scale is 80% of the cases, but there's no real reason or overhead to support any scale.
 To sum it up: Scale can consist negative and/or positive range or explicit integer/float values...and you won't even notice the difference on the outside.
 See the examples! =)
-* Possible to submit additional custom attributes while rating, such as *title* and *body* to make up a "review" instead of just a "rating".
+* Possible to submit additional custom attributes while rating, such as a *title* and *body* to make up a "review" instead of just a "rating".
 Feel free.
 * Finders implemented using scopes, i.e.. less code smell.
 * Information graphics provided as an optional extension to the plugin.
 Engine for charting would be useful, even if just for admins.